The Clearinghouse for Military Family Readiness

 - Provides a mechanism of checks and balances.

-- Ensures that any course developed may be offered more broadly through delivery units such as the World Campus and The E-Learning Cooperative.
+- Ensures that any course developed may be offered more broadly through delivery units such as the World Campus and the Digital Learning Cooperative.

 Typical team make-up within the Institute includes: